 2. More times than not, a Tunisian crochet project requires a Tunisian crochet hook.
 The exception is for a project with an exceedingly small number of stitches, which can be accomplished on a traditional hook.
-Tunisian hooks are longer than traditional hooks, have no thumb rests, and can either be straight, or have a permanent or interchangeable cable.
+Tunisian hooks are longer than traditional hooks, have no thumb rests, and can either be straight or have a cable that is permanent or interchangeable.

 3. Like traditional hooks, Tunisian hooks come in a variety of materials such as plastic, wood, or metal.
 You may find you prefer one material over another.